 Tip: I recommend registering when prompted, so you can log in, check all your bookings and re-print your tickets at any time.

-Do you need to buy tickets in advance?
+Do you need to book in advance?

 -

-No, for regional trains - the ones marked R, RE, M, ALX & so on in the search results on www.bahn.de.
+No, for regional trains - the ones marked R, RE, M, ALX & so on in the search results on int.bahn.de.
 Regional trains have one fixed price with unlimited availability and no reservations necessary or possible.
 Treat them as you would a city metro: Turn up, buy a ticket and hop on the next train.
 They cannot 'sell out'!
 If you're making multiple journeys, there are some regional train passes explained here.

 -

-No, for longer distance trains - the ones marked IC, ICE, EC and so on in the search results on www.bahn.de - if you are happy paying the relatively expensive Flexpreis = fully-flexible standard price.
+No, for longer distance trains - the ones marked IC, ICE, EC and so on in the search results on int.bahn.de - if you are happy paying the relatively expensive Flexpreis = fully-flexible standard price.
 These full-fare tickets have a fixed price (although DB now vary the cost slightly depending how busy/popular that day is likely to be), unlimited availability and cannot sell out. they are valid on any train that day, a seat reservation isn't necessary but can be made as an 'optional extra' for a small fee, around €5.

 -